bgamrat/asset-management-platform/README.md

 - Database
     - Postgres?
-I'm not sure, because the bulk of the database interaction is using Doctrine and I don't have time to test right now.
-AppBundle was built with Postgres.
+I'm not sure, because the bulk of the database interaction is using Doctrine and I don't have time to test other databases right now.
+App was built with Postgres.
-    - MySQL?
-Same question as Postgres, although the LegacyBridgeBundle code was built using MySQL
-- PHP 5.5+
+- PHP 7.1+
 - composer
 - node / java to build JavaScript (Dojo)
 - web server - this was built on Apache